testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/bulk-actions.md

 ---

-When test steps are recorded via Testsigma test recorder, Testsigma gives you the option to select multiple test steps at a time and then perform bulk actions on your selection.
+When test steps are recorded via Test recorder, Testsigma gives you the option to select multiple test steps at a time and then perform bulk actions on your selection.
 In this document, we will discuss those actions and how to perform them.

 &emsp;